Universal relations for a spin-polarized Fermi gas in two dimensions: Energy theorem

 \section{Energy theorem}

 Because of the short-range $p$-wave interatomic interactions, the momentum distribution generally decays like $k^{-2}$ at large ${\bf k}$, and subsequently the kinetic energy of the system diverges.
 Unlike that of the $s$-wave interaction, the subleading-order term of $k^{-4}$ in the large momentum distribution should also result in an additional divergence of the kinetic energy.
 In addition, such divergent behavior in the subleading-order term can fully be captured only when both the contact $\mathcal{C}_{b}^{(\sigma)}$ defined from adiabatic relation (\ref{eq:2.19}) and the extra term $\mathcal{Q}_{cm}^{(\sigma)}$ resulted from the c.m. motions of the pairs are considered.
-However, we may expect, as shown in this section, all these divergences of the kinetic energy should be removed by the interatomic interactions, and then leads to a convergent total internal energy.
+In this section, we show that all these divergences can be removed, leading to a convergent total internal energy and the $p$-wave Tan\textquoteright s energy theorem.

-Within the frame of the contact theory, only two-body correlations are considered.
+In the follows, we take only two-body correlations into account, which should be reasonable at two-body resonances, and all higher-order correlations can be neglected.
 Therefore, in order to avoid the complication of the notations, we first demonstrate the derivation of the energy theorem according to a two-body picture, and then present the general energy theorem for a many-body system.
 Because only the internal energy of the system is considered, we are going to omit the external confinement, which is trivial to the energy theorem.
 The Schr\"{o}dinger equation of two fermions takes the form

 where $V\left({\bf r}_{1}-{\bf r}_{2}\right)$ is the interatomic interaction with a short range $\epsilon$, out of which we may assume $V=0$.
 Multiplying $\Psi_{2D}^{*}$ and integrating on both sides of Eq.(\ref{eq:3.1}) over the domain $s_{\epsilon}$, in which $r=\left|{\bf r}_{1}-{\bf r}_{2}\right|>\epsilon$, we obtain